-SES would also recommend against the appointment of IDs who are holding or has converted their ESOPs into shares having market value in excess of ₹ 20 crores.
+SES would also recommend against the appointment of IDs who are holding shares having market value in excess of ₹ 20 crores and/or having face value in excess of ₹ 50 Lakhs.

 Additionally, SES will categorise the Independent Director as Non-independent Director if any of the above 3 conditions are breached.
 SES will also explain reasons for such classification in its Report.